microsoft/CNTK/Examples/Image/Classification/ConvNet/Python/README.md

 ### ConvNet_CIFAR10.py

-The second exmaple applies CNN on the CIFAR-10 dataset.
+The second example applies CNN on the CIFAR-10 dataset.
 The network contains four convolution layers and three dense layers.
 Max pooling is conducted for every two convolution layers.
 Dropout is applied after the first two dense layers.
 No data augmentation is used.

 Run the example from the current folder using: